r3dotstone/jaden.github.io/index.md

 <img style=" max-width: 300px; height: auto; align: left " src="https://r3dotstone.github.io/portfolio/media/Headshot.jpg" alt="Headshot" > <br>

 Hi!
 My name is Jaden Stone.
 I am an enthusiastic maker who wants to use engineering to do good things.
-I am just as comfortable in the thoeretical world as I am in the shop.
+I am just as comfortable in the theoretical world as I am in the shop.

 I am pursuing a Bachelor of Science in Integrative Engineering, with a focus in robotics at Lafayette College.
 This means that I take classes in both mechanical and electrical engineering, and tie them together with courses focussed in interdisciplinary systems thinking.
 In systems courses, I learn about modeling mechanical, electrical, fluid, thermal, and chemical systems using energetic analogies (equivalent circuits) and applying those methods to robotics.
 You can look [here](https://inte.lafayette.edu/) for more details.